 Is Kailo Pain Relief a Scam?
 Let’s take a look….

-Kailo is another new crowdfunding product on indiegogo, that to date has raised almost $2,000,000 AUD.
+Kailo is another new crowdfunding product on indiegogo, that to date has raised over an astonishing $2,000,000 AUD.

-Amazing claims require extraordinary proof, and here is where things are concerning.
-Kailo has been promoted on other websites, but I could not find anyone on the internet actually examining and critiquing their claims.
+While these are certainly astonishing claims, amazing claims require extraordinary proof, and here is where things start to get concerning.
+While Kailo has been promoted on other websites, to date, I have not found anyone on the internet actually examining and critiquing their specific claims.

-Now, Kailo have a section on their product page – “So, how does it work?“.
-Let’s take a look:
+Now, Kailo have a section on their main product page titled “So, how does it work?“.
+Let’s take a look at what they say:

 “Kailo interacts with the body’s electrical system.
 Each Kailo contains a patented array of nanocapacitors that work as a bio antenna, assisting the body in clear communication to turn down the volume on your pain.“

-Ok… there is a lot there that is “science-sounding” to almost be believable.
+Ok – there is a lot there that is “sciencey-sounding”, perhaps enough to almost be believable.
 Let’s break down the bogus:

 So if the product is so bogus, why does it seem to be working at all for some people?

 Welcome to the Placebo effect – this is a well-known and well understood yet curious phenomenon, that about 1/3 of people who believe that something will help their symptoms, find that that it helps them!
-All it takes is for the people to believe that it works, and their brain will change it.
+Even for fake devices, all it takes is for the people to believe that it works, and their brain will change it.
 For example, if I told you that eating a sugar cube, followed by a salt cube would reduce your pain, and you actually believed my claims, there is a good chance you you might actually find a reduction in pain!
+Even people who are sceptical, may unconciously be subceptable to the placebo effect.
+In scientific studies we design tests specifically to avoid the placebo effect using placebo product (non-functional) control groups, to compare against results from the product being tested.

 Postscript: other things I missed: